apache/sling-old-svn-mirror/microsling/microsling-core/README.txt

 To build and run:

-1) Install a JDK 1.5 and Maven 2.0.7.
+- Install a JDK 1.5 and Maven 2.0.7.

-2) Get and build the Jackrabbit trunk from
+- Get and build the Jackrabbit trunk from

   http://svn.apache.org/repos/asf/jackrabbit/trunk

   I'm currently using revision 583722 for my tests.

-3) Build the sling-api and sling-json modules
+- Build the api and sling-json modules

-  cd sling/sling-api
+  cd sling/api
   mvn clean install

-  cd sling/json
+  cd sling/commons/json
   mvn clean install

+- Build the script modules used by microsling

+  cd sling/scripting/freemarker
+  mvn clean install

+  cd sling/scripting/javascript
+  mvn clean install

+  cd sling/scripting/ruby
+  mvn clean install

+  cd sling/scripting/velocity
+  mvn clean install

-4) Run the microsling tests:
+- Run the microsling tests:

   cd sling/microsling/microsling-core
   mvn clean install

   Builds microsling and runs the unit and integration tests.

-5) Build and run this webapp:
+- Build and run this webapp:

   mvn clean jetty:run

   Which should say "Started SelectChannelConnector@0.0.0.0:8080" once the build is done.

-6) Connect to http://localhost:8080/ which should return a page saying "Microsling homepage".
+- Connect to http://localhost:8080/ which should return a page saying "Microsling homepage".
 That page contains instructions for playing with Microsling.